caporaso-lab/developing-with-qiime2/book/plugins/tutorials/add-usage-examples.md

 These functions will be used when we define our usage example, and because of how usage example definitions work, these functions can't take any parameters as input.
 Because both of these functions will do similar work under the hood, I am also creating a helper function that creates a `SingleDNASequence` artifact from an `skbio.DNA` object.
 That lets me avoid duplicating code.
-(Ultimately, there is a simplification that you can make here by defining a new transformer, but I'm going to leave that as an advanced optional exercise for you at the end of this section.)

 The factory functions I defined here are `seq1_factory` and `seq2_factory`.
 Each creates an `skbio.DNA` object, and then passes that to my helper function, `_create_seq_artifact`.

 `_create_seq_artifact` takes an `skbio.DNA` sequence object as input.
-(The type hint in the function definition isn't required, but I like to include it to remind myself how this function works when I come back to it in the future.)
+(The type hint in the function definition isn't required, but I like to include it to remind myself how this function works when I come back to it in the future - it makes my code more self-documenting.)
-Internally, it creates a temporary file, writes the sequence to that file, and then creates `SingleRecordDNAFASTAFormat` object from that file.
+Internally, it creates a temporary file, writes the input sequence to that file, and then creates a `SingleRecordDNAFASTAFormat` object from that file.
 In the final step, we use `qiime2.Artifact.import_data`, which allows us to import data in a similar way as if we were calling `qiime tools import` through q2cli: we provide the input file and the artifact class that we want to import into, and we get QIIME 2 artifact back.
 That artifact is returned by the helper function, and in turn is returned by the factory function that called it.

 This may feel like a lot of work to define data to use in an example, but it provides a lot of flexibility in how the usage example you define can ultimately be used.
-For example, it allows some *usage drivers* to actually create these inputs (for example, a usage driver that is going to be used to test the examples), and for some usage drivers to not bother taking the time to create the inputs (for example, usage drivers that are writing commands in documentation).
+For example, it allows some *usage drivers* to actually create these inputs (for example, a usage driver that is going to be used to test the examples), and for some usage drivers to not bother taking the time to create the inputs (for example, usage drivers that are writing commands in help text but not actually executing them).

 ### Defining the usage example

-**This document is incomplete from this point.**
+Next, we define a usage example as a function that takes a `UsageDriver` subclass as input.
+We often call the input `use`, by convention, but you can call it anything.
+This function starts by initiating two sequence artifacts using the factory functions that we just defined.
+It then defines the relevant action call, which in our case will be to the `dwq2` plugin's `nw_align` action.
+It also assignes the input, and provides a name for the output.
+That's it for defining the actual usage example.
+This one is just using built-in default values, but you could addionally pass parameters to the action in this usage example, or a second usage example that you associated with the action.

+The following code in my `q2-dwq2/q2_dwq2/_examples.py` file defines the usage example:

 ```python
 def nw_align_example_1(use):